-6.12 Lodge House Farm, Smalley
+Lodge House Farm, Smalley

-A small amount (up to 50,000 tonnes) of potential marketable fireclay has been identified at Lodge House Farm, Smalley (operated by UK Coal) for extraction in association with the coal.
+6.27 A small amount (up to 50,000 tonnes) of potential marketable fireclay has been identified at Lodge House Farm, Smalley (operated by UK Coal) for extraction in association with the coal.
 The clay will be used to supply the nearby pottery manufacturers at Denby.
-Development of the site began in 2011 and is expected to be completed by the end of 2015.
+Development of the site began in 2011 and extraction was completed by the end of 2015.

-6.13 Other uses of clay and shale
+Other uses of clay and shale

-Clay and shale can also be used for engineering and environmental purposes i.e. capping and lining areas of landfill, and lining water bodies such as lakes, ponds and canals and for general constructional purposes (fill).
+6.28 Clay and shale can also be used for engineering and environmental purposes i.e. capping and lining areas of landfill, and lining water bodies such as lakes, ponds and canals and for general constructional purposes (fill).
 These uses don't require the specialist properties of brick clay or fireclay and therefore the extensive clay and shale deposits within the Plan area can be used to source these uses.
 Clay for these purposes is often worked incidentally both in association with the extraction of other minerals and prior to non-mineral development or as borrow pits in association with major construction projects.

-7. Conclusions - Issues for Making Provision for the Supply of Brick and Fireclay
+7. Conclusions - Issues for Making Provision for the Supply of Brick Clay and Fireclay

 - 7.1 The NPPF does not set out figures for how much brick clay or fireclay should be produced.
 Production is market-led and closely related to the needs of consumers and to trends in the construction industries.
 During buoyant economic periods, demand for brick and fireclay increases for the production of bricks, tiles, terracotta pipes, refractory products, etc. Periods of decline can lead to mothballing or shutting down of extraction and processing facilities giving rise to longer than anticipated timescales for working and reclamation.
 A key issue for the Plan, therefore, is the need to maintain essential supplies to consumers when they are needed whilst seeking to encourage the rapid working and reclamation of sites to minimise impacts.
 A related issue is the most appropriate location for stockpiling material i.e. at the excavation or manufacturing site or elsewhere. - 7.2 The change in the nature of brick manufacturing to large scale automated plants has led to a requirement for different sources of clays to enable their blending to produce a variety of products.
-Additionally, in order to develop or maintain new or existing brick manufacturing plants, NPPF requires that the level of investment needed should be supported by a land bank of sufficient permitted reserves (at least 25 years' worth). - 7.3 Brick clay resources within the Plan area are currently and are likely to continue to be called upon to supply plants in adjoining authorities throughout the Plan period.
+Additionally, in order to develop or maintain new or existing brick manufacturing plants, NPPF requires that the level of investment needed should be supported by a land bank of sufficient permitted reserves (at least 25 years' worth).

+- 7.3 Brick clay resources within the Plan area are currently and are likely to continue to be called upon to supply plants in adjoining authorities throughout the Plan period.
 Material from Mouselow Quarry supplies a brickworks at Denton, east Manchester and material from Waingroves Quarry supplies three brickworks, two in Leicestershire and one in Nottinghamshire.
-The importance of maintaining these supplies is identified as a strategic cross border issue, which we need to have regard to under the

-'Duty to Co-operate'.
-In developing our strategy for brick clay provision, we will need to ensure that such movements are appropriately taken into account.

-7.4 The Plan will need to recognise the importance of fireclay and make provision for its extraction in association with surface coal working.
+The importance of maintaining these supplies is identified as a strategic cross border issue, which we need to have regard to under the 'Duty to Co-operate'.
+In developing our strategy for brick clay provision, we will need to ensure that such movements are appropriately taken into account. - 7.4 The Plan will need to recognise the importance of fireclay and make provision for its extraction in association with surface coal working. - 7.5 The Plan will need to make provision for the working of clay and shale used for engineering and environmental purposes.